 Yes and no. While experts expect heavy rainfall events to increase as our climate warms, atmospheric rivers aren’t expected to increase in number or strength (although individual events may be more powerful).
 With climate change, researchers believe that stronger atmospheric rivers will become more common due to higher sea surface temperatures promoting more evaporation and thus water vapor in the air.

-Additionally, research shows that on average California sees a historic event like that seen in 1861-62 once a century or so, and Native American folklore in the region is full of stories of previous massive floods in the Sacramento and San Joaquin Valley which have been verified through research of core samples and tree ring data.
+Additionally, research shows that California sees a significant event on average like that seen in 1861-62 once a century or so.
+Native American folklore in the region is full of stories of massive floods in the Sacramento and San Joaquin Valleys verified through core samples and tree ring data research.